smart-edge-open/specs/openness_releasenotes.md

    - Invalid status after app undeployment
    - Application memory field is in MB
 - **OpenNESS 19.12**
-  - Issue with Ansible scripts
+  - Improved usability/automation in Ansible scripts

-# Known Issues
+# Known Issues and Limitations
 - **OpenNESS 19.06** There are no issues relevant to this release.
 - **OpenNESS 19.06.01** There is one issue relevant to this release: it is not possible to remove application from Edge Node in case of error during application deployment.
 The issue concerns application in Virtual Machine.
 - **OpenNESS 19.09**